UltraMessaging/EDS-connector-B2B/README.md

 git pull origin your-working-branch # If you have one git checkout your-working-branch
 </pre>

-Contact pyoung@informatica.com if you want to merge changes into the master branch.
-Cheers!

 # It is known that git clients below version 1.8 will not work<br>
 Check version with:<br>